Veditha04/CS6366_Anamoly_Detection/README.md

 - **Better gradient flow** through skip pathways stabilizes training and reduces the chance of vanishing gradients.
 - **Sharper reconstructions** lead to more meaningful pixel-wise error maps and clearer SSIM heatmaps.
 - Although AUROC values are similar, the MultiScale model achieves a **much lower validation loss** (0.0062 vs 0.0214), reflecting significantly more accurate image reconstruction.
-- Qualitatively, the MultiScale Autoencoder provides **clearer localization of anomalies**, especially visible in SSIM heatmaps where damaged regions appear bright and well-defined.
+- The MultiScale Autoencoder yields more precise anomaly localization, which is particularly evident in the SSIM heatmaps where the defective areas stand out as bright, sharply outlined     regions.

 Overall, the MultiScale Autoencoder is the more effective architecture for **interpretable anomaly detection and localization**, even when quantitative scores are close.